 What are your thoughts on hearing aid stigma?

-What can you do to mitigate it?
+What can we do to mitigate stigma around hearing aids and other devices?